ramohse/ramohse.github.io/_posts/2017-01-24-teen-pregnancy.md

 * Over 80 features were initially used, collected via .csv downloads and Selenium web-scraping from the [County Health Rankings](http://www.countyhealthrankings.org/rankings/data), the [Guttmacher Institute](https://data.guttmacher.org/regions), the [Association of Statisticians of American Religious Bodies](http://www.rcms2010.org/), county-level [voting data](https://catalog.data.gov/dataset/2008-presidential-general-election-county-results-direct-download), and the [CDC](https://www.cdc.gov/teenpregnancy/).
 Five columns of random noise were added to "gut-check" feature importance--algorithms were run on all features, with features whose importance (as ranked by the random forest regressor) was below random noise were dropped for the final evaluation.

 * The visualization was made with d3.js.
-Rather than link the data directly to the chloropleth (which would require generating a new map for each color scheme for each feature, a rather intensive process), the data were bucketed into nine groups (noniles) mapped to RGB codes of color schemes.
+Rather than link the data directly to the choropleth (which would require generating a new map for each color scheme for each feature), the data were bucketed into nine groups (noniles) mapped to RGB codes of color schemes.
 This way rather than changing the underlying data, each button changes which colors go to each county--an easier way to change color schemes in d3.

 Code for all of the above can be seen on my [github page](https://github.com/ramohse/Metis_Teen_Pregnancy).